QuantEcon/lecture-python-intro/lectures/markov_chains.md

 Let's pick an initial distribution $\psi$ and trace out the sequence of distributions $\psi P^t$.

-First, we write a function to simulate the sequence of distributions for `n` period
+First, we write a function to iterate the sequence of distributions for `n` period

 ```{code-cell} ipython3
 def iterate_ψ(ψ_0, P, n):